samsheffield/Advanced_3D_Game_Design/docs/week1.md

 # W E L C O M E &nbsp; B A C K ! !
 So excited to welcome you all back.
 Today, we'll meet as a group to...
 - Say hello!
-- Discuss this class ([Syllabus](https://docs.google.com/document/d/1GzVHUir5baQDx8stSL9Bwu8Mzk44TLhORRmWUNcheBk/edit?usp=sharing), Hybrid structure, Expectations and responsibilities)
+- Discuss this class ([Syllabus](https://docs.google.com/document/d/1GzVHUir5baQDx8stSL9Bwu8Mzk44TLhORRmWUNcheBk/edit?usp=sharing), Hybrid structure, expectations and responsibilities)
 - Any other concerns or questions?
 (This class, this semester, ...uhh, averything!)

 __Homework__